-Our systems are monitored 24 hours a day, five days a week by our core operations team across our offices in North America, Asia Pacific, and Europe.
+Our core operations team across our offices in North America, APAC and Europe monitors our systems 24 hours a day, five days a week.
 This function provides coverage for our full technology platform, including our market data, order routing, transaction processing, and risk management technology modules.